Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Do them in that order, because the first one is learnt more quickly.
 Master these dresspheres and you'll be unstoppable as the Mascot.
 I personally feel that equipping Yuna, who is physically weakest, with the Dark Knight dressphere, or equipping the magically weak Paine as a Black Mage is a waste of time, but makes sense if you plan to equip the Mascot.
 Bear in mind you can't obtain the Mascot without completing the episodes of each location.

 Ultimately, it's your choice how you equip your characters, and that's what makes this game so great.
 There are many different debates on the 'best' dressphere for each character, and no 'right or wrong' way to do it.
-Some people equip certain dresspheres because they like the outfits, and some want to keep Yuna and Rikku doing a similar job as they did in FFX-2's prequel.
-In the end, it's up to you.
+Some people equip certain dresspheres because they like the outfits, and some want to keep Yuna and Rikku doing a similar job as they did in Final Fantasy X. In the end, it's up to you.